 Some children under St Wilfrid's are not cared for by the MDT.
 This currently includes for example bereaved children under the Seahorse Project.
-In terms of the above process the concern needs to be raised with the line manager who, unless concerns are very minor, should call an 'ad hoc MDT' by involving the St Wilfrid's Social Worker and other relevant MDT members.
-All other follow-through as above.
+In terms of the above process the concern needs to be raised with the line manager who, unless concerns are very minor, should

-8.6 Safeguarding Concerns Where the Person Thought to be the Cause of Risk is Known to the Child in a Professional Capacity
+5.7 Safeguarding Concerns Where the Person Thought to be the Cause of Risk is Known to the Child in a Professional Capacity